inpsyde/multilingual-press/readme.txt

 **Currently the Plugin is under development; pure alpha**

 Please give us feedback, contribute and file technical bugs on [GitHub Repo](https://github.com/inpsyde/multilingual-press).
+See also the [Wiki](https://github.com/inpsyde/multilingual-press/wiki) on the repo for more informations about public functions and more.

 = Pro Version =
 We will also have a pro version of this Plugin, which includes these additional features and many more: